 6. Try Meditating

 The complete opposite of exercise is doing nothing.
-Meditation isn’t sitting there idle—it’s an alternate way to try and regain your focus.
+Meditation isn’t sitting there idle—it’s an alternate way to try and regain your focus and spend time focusing on the present.
 It involves a series of short steps to calm you down, increasing your attention span.

 Most forms of meditation require a calm atmosphere coupled with breathing exercises.
 The extra oxygen stimulates your brain, and the cadence of breaths helps you to relax and reclaim your mind.